 Disputing Account Balances

 Students can challenge an outstanding account balance in writing at any campus Enrollment Center.
 Balance disputes are only considered for college error.
-To do so, the student should complete the Account Balance Dispute Form and attach all supporting documentation explaining the circumstances and his/her justifications for the request to adjust the account balance.
+To do so, the student should complete the online Account Balance Dispute Form and attach all supporting documentation explaining the circumstances and his/her/their justifications for the request to adjust the account balance.
 It is incumbent on the student to prove that the outstanding account balance was the direct result of college error.